Light Sensitivity: Sony IMX183 vs Onsemi AR2020

 To avoid overexposure at very high gain (50.6 dB), MER2-2002-20U3M exposure time is reduced from 10 ms to 0.5 ms

-At these extended gain levels, noise becomes a critical factor.
-Images captured at 50.6 dB gain on the AR2020 show grain and noise, which persist even when other parameters are adjusted.
+At these very high gain levels, noise becomes a critical factor affecting image quality.
+Images captured at 50.6 dB gain on the OnSemi AR2020 show visible grain and noise, which persist even when other settings are adjusted.

-In the final test scenario, where both sensors operate at maximum gain, digital shift, and exposure parameters, images become severely overexposed with loss of detail in highlights and bright areas.
+In the final test scenario, both sensors were pushed to their maximum gain, digital shift, and exposure settings.
+Under these conditions, the IMX183 images have severe overexposure, leading to a significant loss of detail in highlights and bright areas.

 Conclusions of the light sensitivity of IMX183 vs AR2020